nithishpatelerla/SQL_Query_Engine/README.md

 # SQL Query Engine — Full Stack SQL Query Execution Web App

-SQLRunner is a full-stack application that allows users to:
+SQL Query Engine is a full-stack application that allows users to:

 - Create an account and log in
 - Write and execute SQL queries